Huracán (TV series)

 Huracán (English: Hurricane) is a Mexican telenovela produced by Rebecca Jones and Alejandro Camacho for Televisa in 1997.

 On Monday, October 13, 1997, Canal de las Estrellas started broadcasting Huracán weekdays at 10:00pm, replacing El alma no tiene color.
-The last episode was broadcast on Friday, March 27, 1998 with La usurpadora replacing it the following day.
+The last episode was broadcast on Friday, March 27, 1998 with La usurpadora replacing it the following Monday.

 Angélica Rivera and Eduardo Palomo starred as protagonists, while Alexis Ayala, Maya Mishalska and the leading actor Jorge Russek starred as antagonists.

 Plot

-The story takes place in the Mazatlán.
+The story takes place in Mazatlán.
 Helena Robles is the illegitimate daughter of Alfonsina Robles and Fernan Vargaslugo, a rich man who, under the influence of his mother and sister, never had strength to recognize Helena as his daughter.

 He married another woman and adopted a daughter, Larissa.
 Helena falls in love with Ulises Medina, a poor boy whose best friend is Raimundo Villareal, son of the impresario Nestor Villareal, the owner of the Nautilus companies.
 Nestor had intimate relations with the mother of Ulises when they were young, but he deceived her and now she hates all the Villareal family.

 Ulises and Helena decide to escape together but their plan doesn't work and Ulises leaves alone, pursued by the police, because he robbed a ring from the true Helena's grandmother to give it to her as a present.
 Shortly after Helena leaves for Mexico.
 Nine years later Helena has become a famous biologist and Ulises is a sailor.

 By chance they both return to Mazatlán at the same time, meet each other again and realize that their love is still alive.
 They start seeing each other again, but Raimundo and his sister Thelma are jealous because they are in love with Helena and Ulises.
 They try to separate the couple.